- S/4HANA was massively exaggerated in terms of maturity by SAP.

 S/4HANA was explained as having two major phases of introduction.
 One was S/4HANA Simple Finance (which was the new FI/CO).
 SAP customers were told that the rest of the suite would follow shortly.

 This second part did not happen, as stated by SAP.
-We covered the missed deadlines of the rest of the S/4HANA suite in the article The Evidence that S/4HANA Missed its Release Deadlines.
+We covered the rest of the S/4HANA suite’s missed deadlines in the article The Evidence that S/4HANA Missed its Release Deadlines.

 It is now going into 2018, and S/4HANA is still not complete.
 This means that companies that purchased SAP Simple Finance (now just Finance) under the impression that the rest of S/4HANA have a problem.